CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 * Toggleable continuous storage of paths and intersections by material type
 * Toggleable first bounce intersection cache to be used by subsequent iterations
 * Anti-aliasing rays with sub-pixel samples
-* Arbitrary GLTF mesh import
+* Arbitrary GLTF mesh loading with toggleable bounding volume intersection culling
 * Camera depth of field
 * Hierarchical Spatial Structure - Octree (In progress)
 * Stratified sampling (In progress)